Family Freedom Project Priority Bills

 The Parental Rights Amendment to the Texas Constitution (SJR 34 by Senator Hughes and HJR 112 by Representative Frank) would enshrine the right of parents to raise their children for future generations.
 Right now, the rights of Texas parents rest almost entirely in the hands of unelected federal judges, who come and go regularly and could change their minds on parental rights at any time.

-- HJR 112 received a unanimous vote in the House Committee on Judiciary and Civil Jurisprudence.
+- SJR 34 has been referred to the House Committee on House Judiciary and Civil Jurisprudence.

 - Read more about this bill.